Dental Assisting - Registered, Associate in Science Degree

 Control Number: 04006

-Dental assisting is a challenging field requiring skills in chairside assisting, which includes manual dexterity, dental radiology, preventive therapy, patient management, receptionist duties, expanded functions and office management.
+Dental assisting is a challenging field requiring skills in chairside assisting, dental radiology, preventive therapy, patient management, receptionist duties, expanded functions and office management.

 RDA functions are taught to laboratory competency and clinical competency where applicable.
-A list of laboratory and clinical competencies are available upon request.
+A list of laboratory and clinical competencies is available upon request.

-Program application process is accomplished by taking program prerequisite, Allied Health A010.
-This short-term course is mandatory for all prospective program applicants.
-See current class schedule for specific course meeting times.
-The Dental Assisting Registered program starts only in the fall semester of every school year.
+Program application process is accomplished by online application through the college.
+Although applications are accepted throughout the year, the Dental Assisting Registered program starts only in the fall semester of every school year.

 This program is a sequential program.
 All fall semester courses must be taken concurrently in the fall semester.
 All spring semester courses must be taken concurrently in the spring semester.

-Complete the Dental Assisting - Registered Certificate of Achievement and the Associate in Science graduation requirements as outlined in the Graduation Requirements section of the catalog.
+Complete the Certificate of Achievement and Associate in Science Graduation Requirements as outlined in the Graduation Requirements section of the catalog.

 Course | Title | Units |